hengzZ/Learning/LearnHTML/js_notes.md

-## Getting Started with Javascript
+## Getting Started with JavaScript
 * *Javascript is a lightweight, interpreted programming language.*
 * It is designed for creating network-centric applications.
 * Javascript is very easy to implement because it is integrated with HTML.